Jerry Krause (basketball, born 1936): Awards and honors

 Krause received the Cliff Wells Appreciation Award in 1998 from the National Association of Basketball Coaches.
 In 2003, he was given a Guardians of the Game Pillar Award in the advocacy category by the NABC.
 From individual universities, Krause received the Contribution of Sport Award from the University of Northern Colorado in 2001.
 In 2007, Krause was presented with the Alumni Achievement Award from Wayne State College.

-For hall of fames, he was selected to join the NAIA Hall of Fame in 2000 and the Eastern Washington University Athletics Hall of Fame in 2005.
+Krause's contributions to the sport of basketball in particular have been recognized in perpetuity through his induction into multiple Halls of Fame.
+In 2000, he was inducted into both the National Association of Intercollegiate Athletics (NAIA) Hall of Fame and the National Association for Sport & Physical Education (NASPE) Hall of Fame.
+In 2005 he was inducted into the Eastern Washington University Athletics Hall of Fame.
 During 2013, Krause became part of the Inland Northwest Sports Hall of Fame.
-He also joined the National Collegiate Basketball Hall of Fame in 2022.
+Serving as Head Coach, his 1976-1977 Basketball Team was inducted into the Eastern Washington University Hall of Fame on October 1, 2016.
+Finally, he was inducted into the National Collegiate Basketball Hall of Fame in 2022.

+Death

+Krause died of colon cancer on May 24, 2023, at his home in Cheney, Washington, at the age of 87.